alexmaday/spphp/README.md

-# Notes for Sitepoint's PHP and MySQL — Novice to Ninja 5th Ed
+# Notes for Sitepoint's PHP and MySQL: Novice to Ninja 5th Edition

 ## SQL
 **Case sensitivity:** Only database and table names are case sensitive.
-Capitalizing SQL commands is just a convention
+Capitalizing SQL commands is just a human convention.

 **Strings:** The single and double quote delimiters are used to surround most data values in SQL.
-Of course text strings require these, but so too do date values, e.g.: "YYYY-MM-DD".
+Of course text strings require these, but so too do date values, e.g.: `"YYYY-MM-DD"`.

-The basic wildcard matching character is the percent sign(%).
-Using SQL's `WHERE` clause with its' `LIKE` operator, we might do:
+The basic wildcard matching character is the percent sign (%).
+Using SQL's `WHERE` *clause* with its' `LIKE` *operator*, we might do:
 ```sql
 // The percent sign is case *insensitive*
 SELECT * FROM joke WHERE joketext LIKE "%chicken%"; # CHICKEN,ChicKEN, and chicken all match
 ```

+* What is a clause?
+What is an operator?
+[1]

 See [here](https://dev.mysql.com/doc/refman/8.0/en/string-literals.html) for much more.

 ### Comments in SQL